 I like to split yarn (while making sure it’s hidden).
 It actually a great way to secure your weaving better.
 You can use thread and a embroidery needle to secure the end.
 Just sew it right in.
 I haven’t ever used this method, but I hear it’s very effective.
 Otherwise, just cut the extra yarn and you’re done!
 Woohoo!
 You just learned how to weave in ends with knit and crochet!!!! 😀

-If ya have any other ways you love to weave, leave them in the comments below!
-I would love to hear about it, and I’m sure others will too!
+If ya have any other ways you like to weave ends, leave them in the comments below!
+We would love to hear how you weave your ends in.